bbn/backbone-hoodie/README.md

 class TaskCollection extends Backbone.Collection
   # if a collection has a model, the adapter will keep the collection
-  # up to date with all the models in the store.
+  # up to date with all the models in the local store, as well as remote events
   model: Task